 & Use SEO

-It’s important to make sure the keywords in your article are relevant terms searched for in Google.
+It’s important to make sure that the keywords in your article are relevant terms searched for in Google.
 We recommend Moz.com as a tool for researching which keywords could have the most impact on your posts.
-The article needs a headline and meta description.
+The article also needs a headline and meta description.
 It needs at least one image that can be used for social media posts.

 & Time it well

 Posting a steady stream of content for your audience raises your brand awareness.
 But it also needs to be timed well.
 Short content, such as blog posts, will gain more views and engagement if it hinges off the news cycle.
-For long-form content, such as white papers, you might only publish a few pieces of long-form content per year.
+For long-form content, such as white papers, you might only publish a few pieces per year.
 It might be a new piece of research or a white paper on your company’s vision for the industry.

 We are still in the early years of the Internet.
 The last time such a seismic technological shift in the written word occurred was the invention of the Gutenberg printing press.
 Its invention spread the Bible to the masses for the first time.
 That was a culminating factor in the Reformation in 16th century Europe.

-If we consider today’s parallel – where anyone with a smartphone and an Internet connection can publish anything online – the powerhouses of the media face a daunting challenge to their supremacy, much as the Roman Catholic church did over five centuries ago.
-We are seeing a similar polarization of viewpoints and widespread social change take place today.
+If we consider today’s parallel—where anyone with a smartphone and an Internet connection can publish anything online—the powerhouses of the media face a daunting challenge to their supremacy, much as the Roman Catholic church did over five centuries ago.
+We are seeing a similar polarization of viewpoints and widespread social change taking place today.

 Over the next decade, we will continue to see the rise of new technologies that will further upend the media universe.
 The rise of AI will bring about changes in how we create, distribute, pay for and consume content, making content marketing strategies even more personalized.

 There is no telling what the consequences of these changes will be.
 But as communicators with communications expertise, we must constantly be looking for new opportunities to engage with our audiences through adaptive content marketing best practices.